Visit our Brick & Mortar

 My sister Jac and I have been collaborating through FauxyFurr since 2012.
 In the beginning, I would take photos of the vintage coats and create the Etsy listings.
 In 2020 I started working in production, making Boho Boots & cutting leather fringe.
 By 2021 I was our earring designer & maker, producing both short & long earrings.

-I have been a Snohomish county native for 41 years, graduating from Marysville-Pilchuck in 2000.
+I have been a Snohomish county native since 1981, graduating from Marysville-Pilchuck in 2000.
 I met my husband in 2007 and have been married for 11 years.
-When I am not at FauxyFurr, you can find me taking care of my 4 children between the ages of 8 & 21, enjoying a night in with my family and friends barbecuing while beating most people I play in cornhole.
+When I am not at FauxyFurr, you can find me taking care of my 4 children, enjoying a night in with my family and friends barbecuing, & beating most people I play in the game, cornhole.

 FauxyFurr has been around Seattle since 2002.

-In 2002 FauxyFurr got it’s start buying & selling American made vintage clothing at Seattle’s Fremont Sunday Market in a 10’ x 10’ pop-up tent.
+In 2001 FauxyFurr got it’s start buying & selling American made vintage clothing at Seattle’s Fremont Sunday Market in a 10’ x 10’ pop-up tent.

-2003 - Jac started upcycling midcentury handbags and faux fur coats.
+2002 - Jac started upcycling midcentury handbags and faux fur coats.
 These upcycled items were sold at Seattle area street fairs and the Bellevue arts show in 2004.

-By 2006 - FauxyFurr was focused on becoming the vintage-boot-mafia, buying up every pair of American-made cowboy boots they found.
+By 2006 - FauxyFurr was focused on becoming the vintage-boot-mafia, buying up every pair of American-made cowboy boots found.

 2007 - Joined the Etsy community selling vintage western boots online.
 Continues selling boots on eBay.

 2008 - Jac graduates with her Technical Degree in Apparel Design from Seattle Central Community College.
 She is now versed in production sewing, pattern making, and textile history.
-It’s the beginning of the American recession and job prospects are extremely limited.
+It’s the beginning of the 2008 recession and job prospects are extremely limited.

 2008 - She begins a new career in custom upholstery learning to pattern, sew, and fabricate for hot rods & classic cars.